 Dividend Growth Investing will be the preferred strategy when selecting companies.
 DTA contributor Dave Van Knapp’s DGI primer can be found HERE.

-Because the IBP will be held in a taxable account, Daily Trade Alert prefers not to invest in foreign companies that levy withholding taxes.
-Master limited partnerships and other investments with potentially complicated tax situations will be avoided.
+Because the IBP will be held in a taxable account, Daily Trade Alert prefers not to invest in foreign companies that levy withholding taxes, though exceptions can be made.
+Master limited partnerships and other investments with potentially complicated tax structures will be avoided.

 Stocks will not be shorted.
 Margin will not be used.
 The IBP will not use options, futures, derivatives or similar trades.

 ETFs and mutual funds are not forbidden, but there are no plans to include them in the IBP.

 A stock’s valuation will be strongly considered before each purchase, but the perceived quality of the company is of utmost importance.

 An investor making sizable additions to a large, established portfolio might be primarily concerned with valuation.
 The IBP, however, is a DGI portfolio that will be built over time through regular $1,000 purchases – similar to the concept of dollar-cost averaging.

 Still, valuation will always be part of the discussion, and it could be the “tiebreaker” when deciding between two or more similar companies.

 Dividends will be automatically reinvested right back into the companies from whence they came, a process informally called “dripping.”
 This simple, cost-effective method of increasing each position’s share count is another form of dollar-cost averaging.